Before the Devil Knows You're Dead: Plot

 While Andy is away from his office, his superiors repeatedly try to contact him regarding irregularities revealed by the audit.
 At Nanette's wake, Andy and Charles have a complex and emotional exchange.
 Charles states he loves Andy despite their long-standing differences.
 Andy, who feels like an outsider, questions his biological heritage, and Charles slaps him.
 Andy and Gina immediately leave.
 On their drive home, Andy has an emotional breakdown over his relationship with his father.
 At home, Gina tells Andy his boss has been trying to contact him.
 She expresses her frustration with their marriage and Andy's growing coldness.
 Andy, preoccupied with his problems, hardly reacts when Gina announces she is leaving him or even when she reveals her affair with Hank, and instead he gives her money for her departure when she asks for some.

 Charles, searching for information about the robbery, visits the same fence Andy contacted.
 After an acrimonious exchange indicating a longstanding, mutual dislike, the jeweler reveals that Andy recently came looking to fence some jewels.
 Charles immediately goes looking for Andy.
 Andy decides to resolve Hank's blackmail situation by robbing a heroin dealer whom he frequents and then escaping abroad.

 At the dealer's apartment, Andy and Hank overpower and rob the dealer.
 Hank is shocked when Andy kills the dealer and a client who happened to be present.
 The brothers meet Dex to pay him off, but Andy impulsively kills him to prevent continued blackmail.
 Andy appears ready to kill Chris, but Hank objects after hearing Chris' baby crying in another room.
 Andy turns the gun on Hank, revealing that he knows about Hank and Gina's relationship.
 Hank begs Andy to kill him.
 As Andy pauses, Chris shoots Andy in the back with Dex's gun.
 Horrified, she orders Hank to leave, and he guiltily leaves some of the money behind for her before fleeing.

 After leaving the fence, Charles tails Andy.
 He follows Andy from his apartment tower, watches as he goes to Hank's apartment, then follows his sons to their meeting with Chris; Charles sees Hank fleeing the apartment and calls out to him, but Hank continues running, and escapes.
 He finally follows Andy to the hospital, where he is taken by paramedics.
-Andy breaks down and apologizes to his estranged father.
+Andy breaks down and apologizes to his estranged father, but blurts out key information about the robbery: that his mom was not supposed to be there.
 Charles appears to accept his apology.
 Charles attaches Andy's heart monitor to himself and suffocates his son to death with a pillow.
 As medical staff rush to help Andy, Charles walks away.